Are you pregnant? Have you quit your morning coffee only to discover you miss having something hot to sip throughout the day?

 A Word of Caution

-Tea can be a wonderful addition to your diet during pregnancy, helping to alleviate some of your most common pregnancy complaints and also offering you a less-caffeinated alternative to your morning cup of coffee.
+In moderation, tea can be a beneficial addition to your diet during pregnancy.
+It can help to alleviate some of your common pregnancy complaints and also offers you a less-caffeinated alternative to your morning cup of coffee.